AnonymerNiklasistanonym/RaspiForBeginners/README.md

     print(rows)
 ```

-Every this python script runs it will add an entry of the current time to the text file `home/USERNAME/Documents/Documents/CronDemoLog/log.txt`.
+Every time this python script runs it will add an entry of the current time to the text file `home/USERNAME/Documents/Documents/CronDemoLog/log.txt`.

 With this you can check if the cron scheduler works or not.

-So let's copy it somewhere on the Pi (it copied it to `home/USERNAME/script.py`) and run it with the console:
+So let's copy it somewhere on the Pi (I copied it to `home/USERNAME/script.py`) and run it with the console:

 ```
 pi@raspberrypi:~ $ python script.py